l33tn00b/GettingReadyForSmartGrid/README.md

   Firefox:
   ![Firefox Screenshot](tibber_price_chart_firefox.png "Tibber Price Chart Render, Firefox Capture")

+- Supervisor (i think) runs as non-root user in the Firefox container.
+So we cannot run conf-scripts demanding switching to user=root.
+Working around that by using sudo in the shell script.

 ToDo:
 - Add conversion scripts from "The Timeframe"
 - Modify Conversion Scripts to crop screenshot (done)